the-ocf/public-site/website/content/posts/2020-08-06--introduction-partitions/index.md

 ![Partitions.io](./partitions.png)

-The first version of this website was... not good.
+The first version of the OCF website was not good.
 I hated it from day one and launched it only to check-off a goal for 2019.
-This new blog format felt better, but I knew it was always going to fall short.
+This new blog format feels better, but I knew it was always going to fall short of the original OCF goals.
 I've been keeping my eye open for new options.

-Back at the end of July, I got an unsolicited email about a system called partitions.io.
+Back at the end of July, I got an unsolicited email about a system called **partitions.io**.
 I was mostly impressed with the boldness and focus of the email (this isn't an email address I generally toss around).
 I felt the extra effort deserved a look at the [tour](https://www.partitions.io/tour) of the product.

-I think I was about 3 minutes in when I knew I wanted this.
+I was about 3 minutes in when I knew I wanted it.
 I signed up, played around and loved the feel.
 I replied to [Jacob Comer](https://www.linkedin.com/in/jacobcomer/) immediately.
-I knew I wanted this for the CDK.
+I knew I wanted this for the CDK but it was going to need a couple tweaks to work.

 And boy, oh boy, did Jacob come through!
 He took some feedback and quickly made some changes to allow it to be a community-focused product.
 He has graciously provided the [CDK community a board to use](https://partitions.io/cdk)!